K0kliko/Eve/CODE EVE.md

 cls

 :choice
-set /p choix=Do you really want to put your PC to sleep (y/n)
+set /p choice=Do you really want to put your PC to sleep (y/n)

     if /i "%choix%"=="y" (goto :yes)
     if /i "%choix%"=="n" (goto :no)